vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Info/Collision Matrix.md

 ## Trigger action matrix

-If your two colliders do not match in the matrix then you **will not** get trigger messages.
+If your two colliders don't match in the matrix you **will not** get trigger messages.

 +-------------------------------+--------+-----------+---------------------+----------------+-------------------+-----------------------------+
 |                               | Static | Rigidbody | Kinematic Rigidbody | Static Trigger | Rigidbody Trigger | Kinematic Rigidbody Trigger |